DaniArkadia/DaniPSXFlares/README.md

 <h2>Tips</h2>
 <ul> <li> The code is fairly well commented so if you're unsure about something have a little peek. </li>
 <li> You can adjust all of the settings in the lens flare assets in realtime while in playmode. </li>
+<li> You can attach a game object with a small box collider to the lens flare gameObject, then set it in the lens flare inspector field.
+This will mean that the lens flare won't show unless it makes line of sight with this collider (useful if you don't want the effect to work through walls etc.)  </li>
 <li> You don't <b><i>need</b></i> to assign a value to the <b> active camera </b> field in the inspector if you don't want to, it will be assigned to <b>Camera.Main</b> if you leave it blank. </li>
 <li> Create custom lens flare assets by Right-Clicking in the project panel and selecting <b><i>Create > Effects > Flare Config</b></i></li>
 <li> You can add multiple <b><i>LensFlare</i></b> components to the same GameObject in order to